Achieving fast high-fidelity optimal control of many-body quantum dynamics: Many-Body State Transfer

-The ratio $U/J$ characterizes the quantum phase of the system.
-We associate with $J \gg U$ the superfluid phase in which the ground state $\SF$ is a delocalized particle distribution across the lattice with sizeable site occupation variance.
-The Mott insulator phase is conversely associated with $U \gg J$ and the ground state $\Mott = \ket{1,1,\dots,1}$, assuming $N_p = N_s$, is a single Fock component in the thermodynamic limit.
-The $\Mott$ state is e.g. a candidate for quantum information processing \cite{porto2003quantum} tasks and quantum simulation of spin systems \cite{hild2014far}.
-However, experimental protocols for the initial lattice loading leaves the system in the $\SF$ state.
-We thus seek to dynamically connect the ground states, $\SF\rightarrow\Mott$, on opposing sides of the critical point by controlling the time-dependent ratio of on-site interaction- and tunneling energies $u(t) = U(t)/J_x(t)$.
-In particular, we are interested in finding the lowest possible transfer duration $T$ consistent with high-fidelity requirements, e.g. $F(T)\geq 0.99$, yielding empirical estimates for the minimal duration $T\st{min}^F$.
-A particular difficulty in driving this transition is that the spectral gaps tighten $\Delta E\rightarrow 0$ (exactly zero in the thermodynamic limit) in the superfluid limit and this implies very long (diverging) adiabatic time scales $\tau \sim 1/\Delta E$ for crossing the critical point of the phase transition.
+The energy $J_x$ is associated with the hopping/tunneling operator $ \h^{J_x}_{[i,i+1]}$ along the $x$ direction, and $U$ is the energy associated with the on-site interaction operator $\h^U_{[i]}$.
+The ratio $U/J_x$ characterizes the quantum phase of the system.
+We associate with $J_x \gg U$ the superfluid phase in which the ground state $\SF$ is a delocalized particle distribution across the lattice with sizeable site occupation variance.
+The Mott insulator phase is conversely associated with $U \gg J_x$ and the ground state $\Mott = \ket{1,1,\dots,1}$ is a single Fock state component with unit occupancy on each site in the thermodynamic limit.

+We seek to dynamically connect the ground states, $\SF\rightarrow\Mott$, on opposing sides of the critical point by controlling the time-dependent ratio of on-site interaction- and tunneling energies $u(t) = U(t)/J_x(t)$.
+In particular, we are interested in estimating the lowest possible transfer duration $T$ consistent with high-fidelity requirements, e.g. $F(T)\geq 0.99$, yielding empirical estimates for the minimal process duration $T\st{min}^F$.
+To this end we turn to numerical quantum optimal control techniques as described in Sec.~\ref{sec:exactgradient}.
+A particular difficulty in driving the transition is that the energy excitation spectrum becomes approximately gapless (exactly gapless in the thermodynamic limit) in the superfluid limit.
+This implies very long (diverging) adiabatic time scales for crossing the critical point of the phase transition.
 Thus, residual population/defects may become pinned which can be estimated either by Kibble-Zurek theory or as a cascade of independent LZ avoided crossing transitions \cite{damski2005simplest,santoro2002theory,caneva2011speeding, caneva2009optimal}. \\

+One possible physical context for desiring such a fast and precise transfer lies in neutral atoms trapped with a cubic optical lattice.
+There the $\Mott$ state is a candidate for quantum information processing \cite{porto2003quantum} tasks and quantum simulation of spin systems \cite{hild2014far}, but experimental protocols for the initial lattice loading leaves the system in the $\SF$ state.
+Within this physical implementation of the Bose-Hubbard model, the occupation number $n_i$ is associated with the lowest band Wannier function maximally localized on site $i$, see Appendix~\ref{app:modelling} for a more detailed discussion.
+The characteristic energies $J_x(v_x)$ and $U(v_x,v_y,v_z)$ are then implicitly related to the lattice trapping depths $v_x,v_y,v_z$ as denoted and for fixed $v_y, v_z$ this translates into a functional dependence $v_x(U/J_x)$.
+These monotonic mappings are calculated numerically for a set of experimentally relevant lattice parameters in Appendix~\ref{app:modelling} [$J_x$ is exponentially decreasing with $v_x$ and $v_x$ is exponentially increasing with $U/J_x$].